Meet the Team

 Justin also heads up DMJ Mergers where his intimate knowledge of the legal market has led to a number of high profile mergers of law firms within London, the US and Regional law firm markets.

 When Justin isn't busy placing lawyers or merging firms, he loves to unwind by playing a competitive game of tennis or a round of golf with friends.
 He has recently developed a new-found interest in cooking and can often be found in the kitchen perfecting his secret recipe for the perfect curry!

 What is your top recruitment tip?
 Be yourself.

 What's the best thing about working in recruitment?
 Meeting lots of lawyers!

 Ali graduated from Warwick University in 2001 with a BA in English.
 She taught in a primary school for 2 years and then went to seek her fortune in the big smoke.
 She started her career in recruitment in 2003, recruiting finance staff to Public sector organisations.
 Ali moved into Training and Internal recruitment within the same recruitment firm in 2008.

-As the Internal Recruitment Manager for DMJ, Ali is focussed on using her search and headhunting skills to recruit the best talent in the market that will enhance our company profile and add to the brands appeal.
+As the Associate Director at DMJ, Ali is focused on using her search and headhunting skills to recruit the best talent in the market that will enhance our company profile and add to the brands appeal.
 As an experienced Recruitment trainer Ali is on site to advise and coach our consultants, thereby ensuring our candidates and clients receive a tailored service and personal approach.

 When Ali is not providing entertainment for her young son she sometimes visits the gym, goes running and frequents the theatre.
 She also enjoys a proper afternoon tea and is trying to work her way around the UK’s top tea rooms.